 Availability refers to the accessibility of the information used by your systems and products/services.
 You have to develop and maintain sufficient controls to guarantee that your system is accessible for clients and your tech specialists.
 Companies usually describe data availability in their service level agreements.

-To meet the availability criteria, you’ll need to maintain your systems so users are able to log in and use your service.
+To meet the availability criteria, you’ll need to maintain your systems so users can log in and use your service.
 Moreover, your tech team can access the settings required to support your operations.
 Also, we recommend implementing disaster recovery measures (like a data backup) to ensure that your data will be available even in case of an emergency.

 Integrity means that your system’s processes are clear and geared towards meeting your company’s objectives.

 Achieving processing integrity means that your systems function as they are intended to.
 All of your operations should be performed correctly, in due time, without errors or manipulations.
 Controlling insider threats is vital to keeping your system resistant to user error or malicious behavior.

 The confidentiality criteria address the protection of confidential information, including, but not limited to, financial documentation, proprietary technologies, customer information, and business plans.

 Long story short, your system should be designed to prevent the exposure of protected data to unauthorized entities.
 Data encryption is a good measure for protecting the confidentiality of your information.

 If your systems store personal information, you’ll need to ensure their privacy.
 Such information includes everything that helps to identify a specific individual—for example, a bank card number or social security number.

 Personal information has to be collected, used, retained, and disclosed following the operation’s privacy notice and AICPA’s principles.
 Using encryption and MFA are good practices that help to protect privacy.